ahoereth/ddpg/slides/10_Recap.md

 ### Continuous Actions

+- Discretizing the action space almost always leads to combinatorial explosion:
+    - Consider discretizing the human arm (7-DoF) into Up/Straight/Down--$3^7=2187$ dimensional action space
-- If we can't (or don't want to) discretize the action space, the Q-table becomes incalculable
-- Would equate to an infinite length table
+- If we can't (or don't want to) discretize the action space, the Q-table becomes incalculable (would equate to an infinite length table)
 - Therefore, Q-learning (and by extension DQN) will not work when dealing with continuous actions